HashimThePassionate/Linux-Mastery-For-Everyone/16_advance_linux_administration/03.2_linux_shell_programming/01_introduction_to_shell/readme.md

   * `alias lt="ls -lt"`: Creates the `lt` alias for a long list, sorted by modification **time** (`t`).
   * `alias ltr="ls -ltr"`: Creates the `ltr` alias for a long list, sorted by time, in **reverse** (`r`) order.

-As an example, you can replace the command `ls -ltr` (the letters “l,” “t,” and “r”) that you saw earlier in the chapter with the `ltr` alias and you will see the same reversed time-based long listing of filenames (reproduced here):
+As an example, you can replace the command `ls -ltr` (the letters “l,” “t,” and “r”) that you saw earlier in the Section with the `ltr` alias and you will see the same reversed time-based long listing of filenames (reproduced here):

 ```bash
 hashim@Hashim:~/Repo$ ltr